HDembinski/numba-stats/README.md

 y = norm.pdf(x, mu, sigma)
 ```

 See the [Rationale](#rationale) for an explanation.
-If you need this functionality, it is probably best to use the scipy implementation.
-You could try to write a small numba-wrapper, but it is probably slower than just using scipy.
-For example, this implementation is 6-7 times slower than scipy on my computer when applied to arrays with 100000 entries.
+If you need this functionality, it is best to use the scipy implementation.
+When that is not an option, for example, because you want to use a distribution that is only available in numba-stats, you can write a small wrapper like this:

 ```py
 @nb.njit